-Award-winning author K.J.
-McPike grew up in rural Virginia, where she started writing stories as a way to escape small-town horrors like Drive Your Tractor To School Day.
-(Yes, that was an official part of her high school’s spirit week.)
-Nowadays, she has embraced the nomad life and has lived in Spain and Thailand, as well as all over the United States.
+After growing up in rural Virginia, K.J. embraced the nomad life and has since lived in Spain and Thailand, as well as all over the United States.
 Her travels have also taken her to places like Argentina, Turkey, Portugal, England, Italy, Mexico, and Ireland, and she is actively adding more to the list.
 No matter where she is around the globe, she is likely consuming too much caffeine and spending more time in coffee shops than her own apartment.

 Live with Katie Adler—K.J.
 MCPIKE: AUTHOR (Audio Below)

 T.L.
 McDonald—K.J.
 MCPIKE AUTHOR INTERVIEW

 HOW DID YOU COME UP WITH THE IDEA FOR XODUS?

 Oddly enough, the inspiration for XODUS hit while I was mapping out the plot for a different book.
 As I was thinking about where to take that storyline, I started rubbing the back of my neck, where I have a tattoo of a symbol that combines my first initial with the first initials of my four siblings.
 Then it hit me that it would be fun to write a book about five siblings and a symbol they shared that had some kind of mystical power.
 Everything else I originally planned transformed quite a bit through the writing process, but it all began with a tattoo and a little bit of writer's block.

 WHERE DID THOSE CHARACTER NAMES COME FROM?
 (AND HOW DO YOU PRONOUNCE THEM?!)